 Grief Support Therapy

 Grief is the state of loss when someone close to you leaves your life.
 However, grief therapy is not just about death losses.
 We can mourn the loss of a relationship, a job, a dream, or a lost goal.
-Grief is fundamental to the growth of someone as a human being.
+Grieving (processing the loss) is essential to continue a life with the dignity we all deserve.
 Here you can find the possibility of carrying out an individual mourning therapy for mothers and fathers, grandparents, siblings, children, and grandchildren, or families.

 What benefits can you get from Grief Therapy?